smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/04-Scaling/README.md

 # Dataset size optimization

-One of the main challenges adressed when dealing with a large dataset is `memory` consumption.
+One of the main challenges when dealing with a large dataset is `memory` consumption.
 If your dataset does not fit in RAM memory then it can lead to slower performances or even worse `out of memory ERROR`.

 A first very simple trick to deal with this issue is to reduce the size of our dataset by optimizing the size of the types of the features.